Overview of research interests

 Accomplishments and awards

-Dr. Lagace’s research is funded by the Canadian Institute for Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), Ontario Brain Institute (OBI), and the Canadian Partnership for Stroke Recovery (CPSR).
+Research in the Kaern lab is funded by the Canadian Institute for Health Research and the Natural Science and Engineering Research Council of Canada.